signalogic/SigSRF_SDK/README.md

 <a name="DockerContainers"></a>
 ## Docker Containers

-Ubuntu and CentOS docker containers with EdgeStream and SigSRF SDK and demos installed and ready to run are located at:
+Ubuntu and CentOS docker containers with Mediashark™ and SigSRF SDK and demos installed and ready to run are located at:

     https://hub.docker.com/r/signalogic/sigsrf_sdk_demo_ubuntu